circuitdao/docs/docs/technical-manual/announcers.md

 Announcer Prices are used to update the **Oracle price**.
 Each such update requires a minimum of **M-of-N** Announcer Price announcements from distinct Announcers that have been **approved** by governance.

 Announcers are also referred to as **Atom Announcers** because they are designed to announce a single [atom](https://chialisp.com/chialisp-primer/intro/#atoms) value.
-The atom value is stored in the ATOM_VALUE curried arg of the Announcer puzzle.
+The atom value is stored in the `VALUE` curried arg of the Announcer puzzle.
 In the case of Circuit protocol, the atom value is the Announcer Price.

 Data providers must update the Announcer Price regularly.
 Otherwise the Announcer Price can **expire**, and the Announcer gets penalized.
-An Announcer Price is said to be expired if the TIMESTAMP_EXPIRES curried arg lies in the past.
-TIMESTAMP_EXPIRES is updated to the current time plus DELAY whenever the Announcer Price is updated.
-DELAY is a curried arg that can be set to any value less than or equal to [**Announcer Price TTL**](../../user-guide/price-oracle) by the Announcer's data provider.
+An Announcer Price is said to be expired if the `TIMESTAMP_EXPIRES` curried arg lies in the past. `TIMESTAMP_EXPIRES` is updated to the current time plus `VALUE_TTL` whenever the Announcer Price is updated. `VALUE_TTL` is a curried arg that can be set to any value less than or equal to [**Announcer Price TTL**](../../user-guide/price-oracle) by the Announcer's data provider.
 The Announcer Price is best updated using the mutate operation.
 It is best practice to also update the Announcer Price as part of a configure operation.

 ## Governance considerations